AlgyJr/ios_guides/Using-Navigation-Controllers.md

 ### Step 3: Popping a View Controller

 By default, navigation controllers provide a navigation bar with a back button.
-If you want to go back to the previous view controller using code, then you can call the popViewControllerAnimated method, as shown below.
+If you want to go back to the previous view controller using code, then you can call the popViewController method, as shown below.

 ```
 navigationController!.popViewController(animated: true)